-- Training toolkit for self- studies to master the course :

-The training toolkit for self- studies to master the course isplaced on the course page in the university telecommunication training and information system under the set procedure.
+- Training toolkit for self- studies to master the course \: - \ The training toolkit for self- studies to master the course isplaced on the course page in the university telecommunication training and information system under the set procedure.

-8. ASSESSMENT TOOLKIT AND GRADING SYSTEM FOR EVALUATION OF STUDENTS' COMPETENCES LEVELUPON COURSECOMPLETION
+8. ASSESSMENT TOOLKIT AND GRADING SYSTEM\ FOR EVALUATION OF STUDENTS' COMPETENCES LEVELUPON COURSECOMPLETION

-The assessment toolkit and the grading system to evaluate the competences formation level (competences in part) upon the course study completionare specified in the Appendix to the course syllabus.
+The assessment toolkit and the grading system\ to evaluate the competences formation level (competences in part) upon the course study completionare specified in the Appendix to the course syllabus.

-The assessment toolkit and the grading system are formed on the basis of the requirements of the relevant local normative act of RUDN University (regulations / order).
+\ The assessment toolkit and the grading system are formed on the basis of the requirements of the relevant local normative act of RUDN University (regulations / order).

-DEVELOPERS:

-Associate Professor of Foreign I. Vy I. witskovskojo Languages Department L.Yu.Luitskovskaia position, department signature name and surname position, department signature name and surname position, department signature name and surname HEAD OF EDUCATIONAL DEP.
-Head of Foreign Languages Department ARTMENT: A.A.
-Atabekova name of department signature name and surname
+DEVELOPERS: Associate Professor of Foreign L.Yu.Luitskovskaia Languages Department position, department signature name and surname position, department signature name and surname position, department signature name and surname HEAD OF EDUCATIONAL DEPARTMENT: Head of Foreign Languages A.A.
+Atabekova Department signature name and surname signature name and surname position, department

-HEAD OF HIGHER EDUCATION PROGRAMME: Head of Foreign Languages position, department signature name and surname
+HEAD OF HIGHER EDUCATION PROGRAMME: Head of Foreign Languages A.A.
+Atabekova Department

-Department

-A.A.
-Atabekova